Aging Well

 Forgive.
 Holding a grudge is toxic to our bodies and minds.

-Celebrate birthdays—let’s count our days by smiles, not tears; count our age by friends, not years.
+Celebrate birthdays.
+Let’s count our days by smiles, not tears; count our age by friends, not years.
 Growing old is a privilege.

 Let’s decrease the worrying.
 Worry puts our bodies in fight-or-flight response.
 Worriers are more likely to experience irritable bowel syndrome, sleeplessness, fatigue, aches and pains, and depression.
+When we worry about the past, we live in regret and when we worry about the future, we live with anticipatory anxiety.

 Listen to good music.
 Music can improve memory, elevated your mood, and enhance your creativity and productivity.